Filter-linkedness and its effect on preservation of cardinal characteristics: Introduction

-\end{teorema} This is a new result in the sense that no large cardinals are used to prove it, and it is another example of Cicho\'n's diagram divided into 7 values, the maximum number of different values known consistent so far without using large cardinals.
-See more examples in \cite{FFMM,mejiavert} for 7 values.
+\begin{remark} By the time this paper was submitted, Theorem~\ref{thm7val} was a new result in the sense that no large cardinals are used to prove it, and it is another example of Cicho\'n's diagram divided into 7 values, the maximum number of different values known consistent at that moment without using large cardinals.
+See more examples in~\cite{FFMM,mejiavert} for 7 values.